The pros & cons of ChatGPT and other AI chatbots

 When it comes to concerns over people’s livelihoods, it’s worth remembering that for every technological breakthrough in recent human history – from phones to cars to the internet – more jobs have been created in new areas than have been destroyed.
 So if you’re a business owner with a nervous customer service team, or if you’re a freelancer worrying that work will dry up, think again.
 Generative AI can help reduce some of the leg work leaving you more time to focus on the important parts of your job such as building meaningful customer engagement, refining content, giving more time to creativity, and developing new products or services.

 While chatbots can be useful at work for certain tasks, use them with caution.
 Avoid inputting any kind of sensitive data as you could be breaching GDPR and don’t input confidential company information of any sort.
-Log when you use it and the searches you enter.
-The Harvard Business Review recently published an article on how businesses can use AI responsibly.
 Rather like a pet python, handle it with caution.

 Ultimately, the more chatbots are used for the things we read every day, the more ‘vanilla’ the online world will become.
-Because of that, the application of creativity, strategic evaluation and critical thinking – those intrinsic human qualities that AI tools lack – will become all the more essential in your business communications.
+Because of that, the intrinsic human qualities of personality and creativity will become all the more essential in your business communications.
 And authentic human connection will have greater importance than ever.

 Access free business support